SQL Serverlink

 In some cases, when loading data into your destination, we may need to convert Fivetran data types into data types that are supported by the destination.
 This can change either the data type itself or the parameterization on a data type.
 For more information, see the individual data destination pages under the Destinations documentation section.

-Excluding source datalink
+Excluding source data

 If you don’t want to sync all the data from your database, you can exclude schemas, tables, or columns from your syncs on your Fivetran dashboard.
 To do so, go to your connector details page and uncheck the objects you would like to omit from syncing.
-For more information, see our Column Blocking documentation.
+For more information, see our Data Blocking documentation.

 Alternatively, you can change the permissions of the Fivetran user you created and restrict its access to certain tables or columns.